 The Fund has delegated proxy voting responsibilities to the Adviser, subject to the Board's oversight.
 In delegating proxy responsibilities, the Board has directed that proxies be voted consistent with the Fund's and its shareholders' best interests and in compliance with all applicable proxy voting rules and regulations.
-The Adviser has adopted the Institutional Shareholder Services Inc. Proxy Voting Guidelines as part of the Adviser's proxy voting policies for this purpose ("Proxy Voting Policies") and may rely on the Sub-Adviser to assist with voting proxies in accordance with the Proxy Voting Policies.
+The Adviser has adopted the Institutional Shareholder Services Inc. Proxy Voting Guidelines as part of the Adviser's proxy voting policies for this purpose ("Proxy Voting Policies").
 A copy of the Adviser's Proxy Voting Policies are set forth in Appendix A to this SAI.
 The Trust's Chief Compliance Officer is responsible for monitoring the effectiveness of the Proxy Voting Policies.
 The Proxy Voting Policies have been approved by the Trust as the policies and procedures that the Adviser will use when voting proxies on behalf of the Fund.